fdformula/FiniteDifferenceFormula.py/README.md

 In OS termial, execute the following command.

-- python -m pip install FiniteDifferenceFormula
+- python3 -m pip install FiniteDifferenceFormula

 ## The package exports a class, ```FiniteDifferenceFormula```, ```fd``` (an object of this class), and the following member functions